AmishaManga/CodingAssignments/TwitterFeedSimulation/Readme.md

 * List of users and their followers will be provided in a file named 'user.txt'.
 * List of users and their tweets will be provided in a file named 'tweets.txt'.
-* There will be at minimum, at least one tweet.
+* There will be at minimum, at least one valid tweet by a listed user.
+In other words, no 'empty' tweets.
 * A username cannot contain the name 'follows'.
 * Every line in the user.txt file must contain the word 'follows'.
 * Every line in the user.txt file must contain a user or users after the token 'follows'.
 If there are multiple users, they will be comma seperated.